 - eating a well-balanced diet

-- keeping to regular sleeping habits
+- keeping regular sleeping habits

-- talking to loved ones
+- talking with loved ones

-- joining a formal support group
+- joining a support group

 - taking up a hobby or leisure activity

+People who find it difficult to cope with overwhelming stressors might wish to consult with a psychotherapist.
 If the issue revolves around family dynamics or difficulties, family therapy is another option.

 At what point does feeling sadness or grief about a life event become clinical depression?

-Many people experiencing an adjustment disorder may feel sad,but generally will notice some improvements a few days after the significant life event.
-This is generally not the case with major depressive disorderTimothy J. Legg, PhD, CRNP Answers represent the opinions of our medical experts.
-All content is strictly informational and should not be considered medical advice.
+Many people experiencing an adjustment disorder may feel sad but generally will notice some improvements a few days after the significant life event.
+This is generally not the case with people experiencing a major depressive disorder.